5 Practical Tips for Moving Your Mining Tech Resources Offsite

 Extracting data from the system to help optimise the operation.

 Providing support to front-line roles (such as dispatchers).

-Giving the people filling these roles space to perform vital duties without the constant interruptions of a bad network connection, power outages and/or unnecessary meetings will ultimately result in extracting maximum value from your FMS.
+Giving the people filling mining tech roles space to perform vital duties without the constant interruptions of a bad network connection, power outages and/or unnecessary meetings will ultimately result in extracting maximum value from your FMS.

 At MTS we are fond of tools such as Google G-Suite for collaborative working documents, files etc., Trello for task tracking, TeamGantt for Project/Resource management, Zoom for screen-sharing/conferences, to name a few.
 Where appropriate and possible each is cross-integrated to minimise duplication of work.
 There are many other productivity tools available, but these are secure, easy to use and simple to administer.

-Although this comes with an overhead, rotating your off-site team on-site every few weeks helps ensure they remain current with the operation.
-It is also very importantly helps ensure that a close working relationship with colleagues is maintained - after all technology has not yet totally replaced the importance of face to face time!
+Although this comes with an overhead, rotating your off-site mining tech team on-site every few weeks helps ensure they remain current with the operation.
+Most importantly, it helps ensure that a close working relationship with colleagues is maintained - after all, new mining technology has not yet totally replaced the importance of face-to-face time in the mining industry!